 24. Be Skeptical of Free Airfare Offers

-Even if a cruise line has a special promotion that includes free airfare, you might not actually be getting a good deal, if it’s not an all-inclusive line that typically offers flights as part of the cruise package.
+If a cruise line has a special promotion that includes free airfare with a cruise, you might not actually be getting a good deal if it's not an all-inclusive line that typically offers flights as part of the cruise package.

-“That would be a red flag for me,” Geronemus said, adding that these kinds of offers could indicate high pricing aboard the ship.
+"That would be a red flag for me," Geronemus said, adding that these kinds of offers could indicate high pricing onboard the ship.

 25. Weigh the Extra Costs of a One-Way Cruise

-If you think a one-way cruise is a cheap vacation option, think again.
-Your airfare could cost more because you can’t book a round-trip flight.
-So, take that potentially higher cost into account when you’re comparing options.
+Fair warning: If you think a one-way cruise is a cheap vacation idea, think again.
+Your airfare could cost more because you can't book a round-trip flight.
+So, take that potentially higher cost into account when you're comparing your options.

-If you frequently vacation on the open waters, look for deals on future cruises aboard the ship.
-Cruise lines might offer perks for onboard bookings, according to Cruise Critic.
+If you frequently vacation on the open waters, look for deals on future cruises onboard the ship.
+Cruise lines might offer perks for onboard bookings, according to Cruise Critic's Colleen McDaniel.
 You might get reduced deposits, onboard credit for services or a discount on your fare.